-It is often said that buying a home is often the biggest financial decision in a person’s life; and the experience can also rank very high on the emotional scale!
+It is often said that buying a home is often the biggest financial decision in a person’s life, and the experience can also rank very high on the emotional scale!
 Whether you are buying for the first time, trading up or seeking a second home, it is still likely to be a very significant decision.
-However, most of the key factors influencing your decision will be similar, wherever in the world you decide to buy: location, build quality, local services and amenities, security and investment potential.
+However, most of the key factors influencing your decision will be similar, wherever in the world you decide to buy: location, build quality, local services & amenities, security, and investment potential.

 Many people choose to buy in Dubai because they already live here and wish to move on from rental accommodation.
 If you are one of these people, you should be well aware of the attractions of switching from rental accommodation to investing in your own home.
 Thousands of families and individuals have been delighted by the opportunity to escape the previous necessity to rent and to see their hard-earned cash contribute towards their future prosperity.

 If you live overseas, a business trip or a relaxing holiday (or perhaps an energetic holiday!) in Dubai may have stimulated your interest in this emirate.
 You might have friends or relatives who already live here and have shared their experiences with you.
 Alternatively, you may have seen Dubai featured on TV travel shows or read about the destination in lifestyle magazines.

 By any means, overseas visitors are discovering the quality of life available in Dubai.
 Some might be seeking a comfortable and convenient base for family holidays.
 Others recognize the benefits of owning a home here as a potential retirement retreat.
 Also, many business people have identified the pure investment potential of owning property in Dubai in order to earn a favourable rental income.

 Whether you are looking for a holiday or retirement home, or purely interested in overseas re-rental investment, there are obviously many alternative locations to consider around the world, so what makes Dubai different and special?